ping-payments/ping_python_sdk/README.md

 To use the Payments API to manage the resources you need to get a tenant ID.
 A tenant ID is provided to you by Ping Payments.

 When you call the Payments API, you call it using a tenant ID.
 A tenant ID has specific permissions to resources.
-**Important** Make sure you store and access the tenant ID securely.
+**Important:** Make sure you store and access the tenant ID securely.

 To use the Paymnets API, you import the PaymentsAPI class, instantiate a PaymentsAPI object, and initialize it with the appropriate tenant ID and environment.
 Here’s how: